 helping children with rare diseases to get access to life-saving treatments

-The mission of the "Birds for Sofia" is to support children diagnosed with rare diseases from the underrepresented parts of the world.
-We help families to get access to gene therapy.
+We support children diagnosed with rare, inheritable diseases from different parts of the world.
+We help families to get access to life-saving treatments.
 We fast-forward the fundraising process before it is too late.

-One of the major rare diseases we support is spinal muscular atrophy (SMA).
-It is a fatal genetic disease.
+Spinalmuscular atrophy (SMA) is a fatal genetic disease.
 SMA affects approximately one in every ten thousand babies born each year.
-Most of them do not live past two years of age.
+If untreated, most of them do not live past two years of age.

 Zolgensma's accessibility is extremely low due to its astronomically high cost.
 Today, in many parts of the world, hundreds of SMA-afflicted children cannot receive the gene-based therapy they desperately need to survive.

 The "Birds for Sofia" helps families when the need for commercial purchase of Zolgensma is demonstrated and the child meets the prescription criteria.
 Ex: neurologist's recommendation with denied insurance or absence of governmental support.